Go to the Nature Institute’s home page

 Tags: chromosome/dynamics; chromosome/in 3D space; gene regulation; genome/organization

 Throughout most of the twentieth century, genes were viewed as the “agents” responsible for an organism’s development, activity, and evolution.
-Their agency was said to lie in their ability to “regulate”, “organize”, “coordinate”, and “control” physiological processes.
+Their agency was said to lie in their ability to “regulate”, “organize”, “coordinate”, and “control” physiological processes, and their changes (“mutations”) were the material of evolution.
 DNA, the bearer of these genes, became the “Book of Life” — the essential maker of organisms and driver of evolution.
 And this view remains stubbornly entrenched today, despite many changes in our understanding.
-A leading behavioral geneticist has recently written a book entitled, Blueprint: How DNA Makes Us Who We Are.
+In 2019 a leading behavioral geneticist could still write a book titled, Blueprint: How DNA Makes Us Who We Are.

 Nevertheless, the idea that genes are the decisive “first causes” of life — and, more generally, that molecules at the “bottom” ultimately explain everything that happens at larger scales — has come in for a great deal of criticism in recent years.
 This criticism, as we will see, is fully justified.
 But the issues can be subtle, as is suggested by an apparent paradox.
 Philosopher of biology Lenny Moss, who wrote the valuable book, What Genes Can’t Do, has remarked: